Willmar veterans home clears House bonding bill

 Juhnke said he's confident Gov. Pawlenty will approve the project.
 "We just have to get it to his desk."

-So far the Willmar project isn't in the Senate bonding bill, but Sen. Joe Gimse has secured a hearing date for April 14 in the veterans and agriculture committee.
+So far the Willmar project isn't in the Senate bonding bill but Sen. Joe Gimse has secured a hearing date for next Tuesday in the veterans and agriculture committee.

-Each will get "five minutes to tell their story," Gimse said.
 "It's going to be heard.
-We're going to fight for it," he said.
+We're going to fight for it," said Gimse.
 "It's a worthwhile project and it'll be good for our community."